codsen/codsen/packages/tap-parse-string-to-object/README.md

 It is not fancy — it won't give you test names — but it will extract the totals of all asserts and all suites.

-We are going to use it ourselves to compile stats of all out unit tests.
+We are going to use it ourselves to compile stats of all our unit tests.

 **[⬆ back to top](#)**